 Introduce yourself.
 It’s the first day of school — impress your students right off the bat with a video introduction rather than a verbal one.
 Sharing photos, video clips and music you love can make you seem a bit more human, and if you have more than one class, it might just save your voice on that first day!
 Take a look at how Cristiane Oliveira-Foster of Santa Ana College used video to introduce herself to her students.

 Virtual field trip.
 Take your students around the world without leaving the classroom.
 The best part about creating video field trip is that it’s not bounded by space or time.
 You can create a field trip showing the Seven Wonders of the Ancient World, even if most of them are gone, or give a tour of the International Space Station.
 But even places that exist in the here and now make for a fun break for students.
 Take Christopher Mitchell’s informative virtual tour of Washington D.C., for example:

 Introduce a class or unit.
 Begin your new unit with a short Animoto video to preview upcoming concepts.
 While we can’t promise it will get students excited about trigonometry, the visuals in your video can help them connect with the material.
-Michelle Pacansky Brock uses video to build anticipation for her still photography class by presenting a series of questions the class will answer.

 Record in-class activities.
 Students are in school almost half of their waking day.
 Help parents share in what they’re up to by photographing students or their work and creating a video to share.
 Larry Ferlazzo created this video to connect with the parents of his English language learners.
 Not only does it show an interesting art project that parents might have missed out on, it’s easy for family members to see what students are doing, even if they don’t speak English.